PAWS

 PAWS subsidizes the relocation of animals from high intake county shelter locations in Los Angeles to the Agoura Animal Shelter where the adoption rate is significantly higher and where there is often more kennel space available.

-Transferred animals are isolated and medically observed for two weeks to ensure that they do not have any contagious diseases; if they are or do become ill, FOHASoCal covers the costs associated with the necessary medical treatment.
-And that's where you come in - the PAWS program will be funded 100% by donations with 100% of those donations going directly to the well being and treatment of these animals (please specify if want your donation to go to PAWS).
+Transferred animals are medically observed to ensure that they do not have any contagious diseases; if they are or do become ill, FOHASoCal covers the costs associated with the necessary medical treatment during their shelter stay.

-Together, we will be able to give these animals a second chance at being adopted.
+Together, we will be able to give these animals a second chance of being adopted.

-Transferred animals are isolated and medically observed for two weeks to ensure that they do not have any contagious diseases; if they are or do become ill, FOHASoCal covers the costs associated with the necessary medical treatment.
-And that's where you come in - the PAWS program will be funded 100% by donations with 100% of those donations going directly to the well being and treatment of these animals (please specify if want your donation to go to PAWS).
+Transferred animals are medically observed to ensure that they do not have any contagious diseases; if they are or do become ill, FOHASoCal covers the costs associated with the necessary medical treatment during their shelter stay.

-Together, we will be able to give these animals a second chance at being adopted.
+Together, we will be able to give these animals a second chance of being adopted.

 Precious, a nine year old German Shepherd was turned into a Los Angeles area shelter because she was "no fun anymore" Her ears were never taken care of one ear down due to hematomas and the other one straight up with both ears severely infected.
 She was extremely underweight.
 Her chances for adoption at the high kill shelter were not good.
 She deserved a second chance.
 To give this pretty girl a new start FOHA took her to a vet and she was prescribed antibiotic ear packs to fight the infection.
 Then fate stepped in.
 Precious was adopted by a woman who had recently lost her shepherd and had come to the Agoura Shelter to donate senior dog food, but then she saw Precious in the yard.
 It was Kismet.
 Although her ears will never be perfect, her new Mom looked past that and saw all the love she had to give.
 And, about her "not being fun anymore", she loves to play fetch and follows her new parents wherever they go.
 Precious now has a bed of her own, but prefers the couch and sleeps with her new family in their bedroom.
 And her Mom, well she ended up not donating the senior food, and were happy to report Precious is eating well and gaining weight!